Home / Anthony Cruz Pantojas, Humanist Chaplain

 Graduate Certificate in Humanist Studies American Humanist Association Center for Education (formerly Humanist Institute).

-Anthony Cruz Pantojas, M.T.S. (they/he/elles) is pleased to be the Humanist Chaplain at Tufts University.
+Anthony Cruz Pantojas, MATS, MALS (they/he/elle/él) is honored to be the Humanist Chaplain at Tufts University.
 They joined the University Chaplaincy team in August 2021.
 In this capacity, Anthony supports the development and sustainability of ethical inquiry through co-constructed projects with the campus community.
-They earned a Masters in Theological Studies, and Leadership and Humanist Studies from Andover Newton Theological School and Meadville Lombard Theological School, respectively.
+Cruz Pantojas earned master’s degrees in Theological Studies, and Leadership and Humanist Studies from Andover Newton Theological School and Meadville Lombard Theological School, respectively.
 Additionally, they hold a Graduate Certificate in Humanist Studies from the American Humanist Association Center for Education.

-As an endorsed Humanist Celebrant and Associate Chaplain by The Humanist Society, Anthony works at the intersection of ethics, constructive theologies, and decolonial orientations to culture to understand the human condition.
+As an endorsed Humanist Celebrant and Chaplain by The Humanist Society, Anthony works at the intersection of ethics, constructive theologies, and decolonial orientations to culture to understand the human condition.
 Their queer Afro-Boricua identity also deeply informs their engagement with ethics and relationality.
 They have received grants focusing on humanist inquiry, and also publishes regularly.